spdx/license-list-XML/CONTRIBUTING.md

 The SPDX License List is maintained by the SPDX Legal Team.
 Work and discussion is primarily done via the mailing list and bi-weekly calls.
 In particular, the bi-weekly calls are used to discuss topics and issues that may be difficult to only discuss via email.
 You can join the mailing list and otherwise manage your subscription [via spdx-legal mailman](https://lists.spdx.org/mailman/listinfo/spdx-legal).
 Information on the bi-weekly calls and the working area for the SPDX Legal Team, can be found on the [SPDX legal team wiki](https://wiki.spdx.org/view/Legal_Team)

+Please do not raise general questions via issues in this Github repository, but use the appropriate workgroup mailing list.

 ## Request a new license or exception be added to the SPDX License List
 The SPDX Legal Team appreciates proposals for new free and open source licenses or exceptions to be added to the SPDX License List.
 To request a license or exception be added to the SPDX License List, please:

 1. Review the [license list overview and inclusion principles](https://spdx.org/spdx-license-list/license-list-overview).

-2. Check the historical license and exceptions [tracking page](https://docs.google.com/spreadsheets/d/11AKxLBoN_VXM32OmDTk2hKeYExKzsnPjAVM7rLstQ8s/edit?pli=1#gid=695212681) and issues labeled [new license/exception request](https://github.com/spdx/license-list-XML/labels/new%20license%2Fexception%20request) to ensure this license or exception has not been previously requested.
+2. Check the [SPDX License List](https://spdx.org/licenses/), historical license and exceptions [tracking page](https://docs.google.com/spreadsheets/d/11AKxLBoN_VXM32OmDTk2hKeYExKzsnPjAVM7rLstQ8s/edit?pli=1#gid=695212681) and issues labeled [new license/exception request](https://github.com/spdx/license-list-XML/labels/new%20license%2Fexception%20request) to ensure this license or exception has not been previously requested.

 3. Submit your request with all of the following information either via a new Issue or via the SPDX-legal mailing list (If you are not on the SPDX-legal mailing list, please join first, see above.
 If you send your license request without joining the mailing list, this will greatly slow down correspondance in both directions.)